AUM-Software-And-Development/operating_system_a/README.md

 Step 5:
 	Send the command "make" in the running Ubuntu container/from the development directory.
+	Please be aware that I do not update the makefile as often as the batchfile, because I prefer to use Windows as a native build environment.

 Step 6:
 	Run the output binary as a floppy in your desired emulator.
 	The rest is up to you.

-Keep in mind that software developers are known to change things without notice.
-If any of these commands fail, it means the method was updated by the company, or a command was entered wrong.
+Remember that software developers are pretty notorious for changing things without notice.
+If any of these commands happen to fail, it indicates that the method was updated by the company/source developer, or that a command was entered wrong.

-Good luck!
+Good luck,

-Cheers,
+Cheers!
 Eric